 Adultery and Divorce in Virginia

 Adultery is a fault-based ground for divorce in Virginia.
-Unlike some other Virginia grounds for divorce, there is no waiting period before filing on the ground of adultery.
+Unlike some other grounds for divorce, there is no waiting period before filing on the ground of adultery.
+Adultery can be very difficult to prove, but if proven may have serious financial implications in the divorce, particularly on the issue of spousal support.

 Virginia law also requires “corroboration” of the adultery—i.e., evidence or testimony from some outside source (not just your own word) that your spouse committed adultery.
 Eyewitness testimony, though, is not required.
 Adultery can be proven using other evidence of the circumstances involved.